Pension Expenditure Forecast for 2018

-The earnings-related pension expenditure will grow by an ample 4 per cent to EUR 27 billion.
+The earnings-related pension expenditure will grow by 3.2 per cent to 27.9 billion euros.

 Earnings-related pension expenditure forecast

-The unpaid period refers to a period during which pension accrues, but not based on earnings but on some received social benefit.
+The unsalaried period refers to a period during which pension accrues based on a social benefit that one gets rather than on earnings.

-In the forecast, the earnings-related pension expenditure has been divided into the basic and the supplementary provision.
+In the forecast, the earnings-related pension expenditure has been divided into a basic and a supplementary provision.
 The basic provision has been specified by pension type and pension act.
 The supplementary pension has been specified only by pension act.

 When compiling the forecast, the available data is of the first half of the year.
 The underlying assumption is that the percentual change in the number of year-end recipients of earnings-related pensions compared to the situation at the year-end in the previous year is the same as the percentual change at mid-year of the ongoing year compared to the mid-year of the previous year.